smomara/Grokking-Algorithms-Study-Material/Chapter07/README.md

 ```

 ## Exercises
-For the next two exercises, run a breadth-first search and find the solution.
 1. **Exercise 7.1**
 In each of these graphs, what is the weight of the shortest path from start to finish?